dahstar/xwx/README.md

  idea of xwx is is that use algorithm and codes(on this version) for communicate between peoples and

-use communication for improve algorithm and codes and…
+use communication for improve algorithm and codes and communicate peoples without messaging on base of their works...

 in fact xwx is version of www that two x persons that dosen’t know each other and algorithm